OraOpenSource/OXAR/docs/install_notes.md

 ## ratom

-`rmate`, which is actually `rmate`, is a program that allows you to edit files from a remote server using the `atom` text editor.
-For more information refer to the project site, https://github.com/aurora/rmate, replacing rmate for ratom where necessary.
+`ratom`, which is actually `rmate`, is a program that allows you to edit files from a remote server using the `atom` text editor.
+For more information refer to the project site, https://github.com/aurora/rmate, replacing `rmate` for `ratom` where necessary.

 ## rlwrap